rdghosal/cachers/README.md

 ```

-For a more interesting example (assuming you like basic arithemtic), take a look at `examples/test.ipynb`.
+For a more interesting example (assuming you like basic arithemtic), take a look at [this example](https://github.com/rdghosal/memoirs/tree/master/examples/test.ipynb).

 ---